-How To Correctly Use WordPress Media Library Folders in a WooCommerce site
+How to Organize WordPress Media Library Folders in a WooCommerce Site

 TL;DR